-What the ID attribute is REALLY for
+What is the ID attribute in HTML really for?

-This post takes a look at how and when to use the HTML ID attribute, along with related accessibility considerations.
-I hope it's helpful!
+This post takes a look at how and when to use the HTML ID

 When we talk of IDs, really we're looking at the attribute value, as demonstrated here with "uniqueHeadingId" in this example: